facebook/react/docs/docs/introducing-jsx.md

 const element = <img src={user.avatarUrl}></img>;
 ```

-You must remove quotes around curly braces when embedding a JavaScript expression in an attribute.
-Otherwise JSX will treat the attribute as a string literal, not as JavaScript code.
-This is an important difference between JSX and HTML, XML, or other templating languages that require quotes around all attributes.
+Don't put quotes around curly braces when embedding a JavaScript expression in an attribute.
+Otherwise JSX will treat the attribute as a string literal rather than an expression.
+You should either use quotes (for string values) or curly braces (for expressions), but not both in the same attribute.

 ### Specifying Children with JSX